 If you are using the full curriculum, just click on the grade level and find Day 1.
-All you have to do is click from there!
+All you have to do is follow the directions and click from there!

 When you see an asterisks*, it means that there is something to print out. (*) means it is optional.
 I mark the day, the subject and then the specific item that needs printing.
-I did this so that you can easily look ahead and print out what’s needed ahead of time.
-(I print out a week at a time, the younger the student the more to print.)
-As much as possible I have them do things online instead of on paper.
+I did this so that you can easily look ahead and print out what’s needed ahead of time. (the younger the student, the more to print) As much as possible I have them do things online instead of on paper.
 Materials needed are written out in bold next to the day they are used.
-Hopefully soon there will be a full materials list you can refer to.

 Answers come in two forms.
 There are password protected answer pages.
 You can find out how to get the password on the FAQ page.
 Other times I wrote the answers right on the page like this (answer: All you have to do it highlight it to see it.)
 The answer is there, written in white.
 Just click and drag and highlight over the blank area to see the answer.
 Try it now.
 Occasionally I put hints like that as well.
 Most of the answers are not hidden from your kids.
 I used it for English because I wanted to be able to check for reading comprehension.
 If you check the answers on the same computer and same browser that your kids are using, your computer will remember the password and show the answers in the future.
 You can clear your cache to have it forget the password and then start checking at least on a separate browser if not computer.
 Or, you might just want to tell your kids not to look at the answers. :)